shatrunjai/ChartChamp/README.md

 -	Receive small government funding
 -	Have a lot of qualified teachers teaching in core areas (important)
 -	Teachers tend to be as popular with students irrespective of where they live (in MA)

-Acknowledgements: Professor Jeffrey Shaffer for teaching me tableau and data visualization.
-My boss & colleagues at John Hancock Insurance & my family for their support and encouragement.

 About the author:
 Shatrunjai Singh